mohph197/Dual_Wlan_Chat/README.md

 # Dual_Wlan_Chat
+to launch from the source code you need to setup SFML first

+but you can always try it by launching the executable file in "build/deug"

 start an instance of the application in a device and another one in another device

 keep the two of them connected to the same wifi